Wondering what the best things to do in Pokhara are? Here are our picks!

 International Mountain Museum

-Be sure to check the movie times as there is a video that runs about 20 minutes that gives you glimpses of the different mountains and villages throughout Nepal.
+Check the movie times as there is a video that runs about 20 minutes and gives you glimpses of the different mountains and villages throughout Nepal.

 The yak statue outside was about as close to a real yak I was going to see on this trip.
 There’s also a replica of Machhapuchchhre, aka Fishtail, outside that you can actually climb since the real one is off limits as sacred ground.

 What to Do in Pokhara: Trekking

 Many people come to this part of Nepal for it’s mountains.
 One of the best things to do in Pokhara is actually leaving to go trekking!
 From here you can get a driver to take you to some of the country’s most popular trekking spots in the Annapurna Himalayas.

 We have highlighted some of the most popular treks from Pokhara as well as links to book them.
 We used Kathmandu Adventures during our trip to Nepal and were completely satisfied and plan on using them when we come back.

 The best part is that 50% of their profits go towards different charities and social enterprises helping locals who suffered from the 2015 earthquake, helping young women get educations, and building local schools.

 This is the trek we did and it was the perfect sampler to want us to come back for more.
 This trek takes anywhere from 4-5 days, we skipped a whole day by driving all the way to Sudame where we started and ended in Ghandruk.

 During the Poon Hill Trek, you will get magnificent views of Mt.
 Annapurna, Dhaulagiri, and Machhapuchchhre to highlight a few.